 As we mentioned above, the placement of the electrodes is crucial to ensuring the doctor receives accurate readings.
 The 12 leads are placed in the following locations:

-Following the completion of the test, your doctor will then remove the electrodes from your body.
-With the information recorded, your doctor can then print out a tracing from the ECG machine.
-Usually within 24 hours, the doctor will be able to give you an accurate assessment of your condition from the results.
+After completing the test, your doctor will remove the electrodes from your body.
+Your doctor can print out a tracing from the ECG machine with the information recorded.
+Usually, within 24 hours, the doctor can give you an accurate assessment of your condition based on the results.
 At this stage, they will contact you to discuss further.

 12 Lead ECG tests are given to patients who are experiencing any of the following symptoms: